lidofinance/data-bus/README.md

-# Data Bus Smart Contract
+# Data Bus
-This smart contract acts as a communication bridge, facilitating message exchange between various services on the blockchain.
+This smart contract functions as a communication channel on the blockchain, allowing for efficient message exchange between various services.

 ## Features